Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fi/learn-UI.md

 ## Getting started

-By default the AXIASolar UI will connect to the Parity hosted node at `wss://poc3-rpc.axiasolar.io/`.
+By default the AXIASolar UI will connect to the Axia hosted node at `wss://poc3-rpc.axiasolar.io/`.
 If you are running your own node locally or on a VPS you can configure it by going into the **Settings** tab and setting a custom node endpoint.

 As mentioned the AXIASolar UI project is open source and if you're interested in how it works internally you can browse the GitHub repository [here](https://github.com/axiasolar-js/apps).